MaybeShewill-CV/lanenet-lane-detection/README.md

 All your training image will be scaled into the same scale according to the config file.

 #### Train model
-The whole training epoches are 200010 in my experiment.
-I trained the model with a batch size 4, initialized learning rate is 0.0001 and decrease by multiply 0.96 every 5000 epochs.
+In my experiment the training epochs are 94000, batch size is 4, initialized learning rate is 0.0001 and decrease by multiply 0.96 every 5000 epochs.
 About training parameters you can check the global_configuration/config.py for details.
 You can switch --net argument to change the base encoder stage.
 If you choose --net vgg then the vgg16 will be used as the base encoder stage and a pretrained parameters will be loaded and if you choose --net dense then the dense net will be used as the base encoder stage instead and no pretrained parameters will be loaded.
 And you can modified the training script to load your own pretrained parameters or you can implement your own base encoder stage.
-To train your own model by
+You may call the following script to train your own model

 ```
 python tools/train_lanenet.py --net vgg --dataset_dir data/training_data_example/